Single crystal: Electrical conductors

-Metals can surprisingly be produced in single-crystal form and provide a means to understand the ultimate performance of metallic conductors.
+Metals can be produced in single-crystal form and provide a means to understand the ultimate performance of metallic conductors.
 It is vital for understanding the basic science such as catalytic chemistry, surface physics, electrons, and monochromators.
 Production of metallic single crystals have the highest quality requirements and are grown, or pulled, in the form of rods.
 Certain companies can produce specific geometries, grooves, holes, and reference faces along with varying diameters.

 Of all the metallic elements, silver and copper have the best conductivity at room temperature, setting the bar for performance.
 The size of the market, and vagaries in supply and cost, have provided strong incentives to seek alternatives or find ways to use less of them by improving performance.

 The conductivity of commercial conductors is often expressed relative to the International Annealed Copper Standard, according to which the purest copper wire available in 1914 measured around 100%.
 The purest modern copper wire is a better conductor, measuring over 103% on this scale.
 The gains are from two sources.
 First, modern copper is more pure.
 However, this avenue for improvement seems at an end.
 Making the copper purer still makes no significant improvement.
 Second, annealing and other processes have been improved.
 Annealing reduces the dislocations and other crystal defects which are sources of resistance.
 But the resulting wires are still polycrystalline.
 The grain boundaries and remaining crystal defects are responsible for some residual resistance.
 This can be quantified and better understood by examining single crystals.

-As anticipated, single-crystal copper did prove to have better conductivity than polycrystalline copper.
+Single-crystal copper did prove to have better conductivity than polycrystalline copper.

 However, the single-crystal copper not only became a better conductor than high purity polycrystalline silver, but with prescribed heat and pressure treatment could surpass even single-crystal silver.
 Although impurities are usually bad for conductivity, a silver single crystal with a small amount of copper substitutions proved to be the best.

 As of 2009, no single-crystal copper is manufactured on a large scale industrially, but methods of producing very large individual crystal sizes for copper conductors are exploited for high performance electrical applications.
 These can be considered meta-single crystals with only a few crystals per meter of length.

 Single-crystal turbine blades

-Another application of single-crystal solids is in materials science in the production of high strength materials with low thermal creep, such as turbine blades.
-Here, the absence of grain boundaries actually gives a decrease in yield strength, but more importantly decreases the amount of creep which is critical for high temperature, close tolerance part applications.
-Researcher Barry Piearcey found that a right-angle bend at the casting mold would decrease the number of columnar crystals and later, scientist Giamei used this to start the single-crystal structure of the turbine blade.
+Whilst the absence of grain boundaries decreases yield strength, this is offset by a reduction in thermal creep, making single-crystal solids ideal for high temperature, close tolerance part applications, such as turbine blades.
+Researcher Barry Piearcey found that a right-angle bend at the casting mold would decrease the number of columnar crystals and later, scientist Giamei used this to start the blade's single-crystal structure.